 Elvire teaches at Musicschool ‘Kunst &Coo’ (Art&Co) in Oosterwolde, Friesland in the Netherlands.
 A little too far away for you?
-No problem, online courses are available for all level students on Skillshare.
+No problem, contact me on firstname.lastname@example.org for skype lessons or take a look at my online courses on Skillshare.
+Online courses are available for all level students on Skillshare.

 Skillshare is an online learning community for people who want to learn from educational videos.
 The courses, are available through subscription.
 You can try out a Skillshare premium membership (worth $8 a month) for two months with the following special links:

 For Skype lessons contact me at: email@example.com

 A series for the very beginner that has never touched a piano before, just watch, follow and practice in order to learn the basics of piano playing:

 the Fundamentals of piano playing part 1:

 Learn the very most basics; the name of the keys, basic rhythm and some important musical terms, try for free with the link below:

 Picks up right were part 1 left off, this course is centered around reading notes, at the end of the course you will, if you practice, be able to read the notes of the f clef (bass clef) and the g clef (treble clef) try for free with the link below: